The Future Is So Bright You’ll Need Shades!

 Bright Futures has been a great source of financial aid for many Florida Students and is now shining even brighter.
 Summer 2018 was the first year Florida Academic Scholars received 100% tuition and summer 2019, 75% of tuition is available for Florida Medallion Scholars.
 The $300 college-related expense stipend is still only available for fall and spring semesters.

 - Must be enrolled in a minimum of 6 credit hours across all summer sessions.

 - Students with less than 6 credit hours required for graduation, may receive FAS and FMS by submitting a memo on letterhead from an academic advisor indicating less than 6 hours are required for graduation.

 - Graduate level hours may be approved by the student’s academic advisor.
 Students taking graduate-level courses must submit a memo from the academic advisor indicating graduate level courses meet undergraduate graduation requirements.

-A maximum of 45 semester hours may be funded in one year at approximately $3465 per person for the top bright futures scholarship.
+NOTE: A maximum of 45 credit hours may be funded in one academic year.

 The top scholarship awards students with an SAT score of 1290 or ACT score of 29 and higher.
-The Florida Medallion Scholarship awarded students with a SAT score of 1170 and ACT score of 26.
-In addition, there are weighted GPA minimums of 3.50 for the Florida Academic Scholars Award and a 3.00 GPA for the Florida Medallion Scholars Award and higher and community service hour requirements.
+The Florida Medallion Scholarship awards students with an SAT score of 1170 and an ACT score of 26.
+In addition, there are weighted GPA minimums of 3.50 for the Florida Academic Scholars Award and 100 community service hours and a 3.00 GPA for the Florida Medallion Scholars Award and 75 service hours.

-For more information on FSU Bright Futures scholarship award requirements click here
+For more information on FSU Bright Futures scholarship award requirements for New Noles click here.

 For more information on the Bright Futures scholarship, visit here.